 Research Methods Favor Behavioristic Procedures Sometimes Leading to Misleading Conclusions

 Procedures that are based upon Behaviorism are more easily researched than methods that are not.
 In reality, research does not support application of procedures based upon behaviorism in preference to other methods unless fairly constructed research has compared long term outcomes between behavioristic and non behavioristic methods.
-The reason why behavioristic approaches are more likely is simple.
+The reason why behavioristic approaches are more likely to gain research support is simple.
 Behavioristic methods are based on defining a desired behavior and using immediate rewards (and sometimes punishments for not producing the desired behavior).
-Clinical records show whether the intended goal was met.
+Basic clinical records show whether the intended goal was met.
 We are oversimplifying just a little when we say that the researcher only needs to count up the number of successes and the number of failures, then compile and analyze the data.
-If the procedure is not behavioristic, the researcher must put
+If the procedure is not behavioristic, the researcher must in most cases introduce criteria based on observation to determine if a successful outcome is achieved.
+It is at best an extra step, and may cloud the issues being researched.

 Research on behavioral programs and methods speaks for itself, just as research on any other kind of program or method.
 But sometimes fallacious inferences are drawn from actual positive research outcomes on behavioral methods leading to claims that this research demonstrates a preference for behavioral programming over other methods.
 But without comparison studies, this inference is not warranted.